Found in a wide range of foods and consumer products, palm oil is one of the world’s most versatile and affordable vegetable oils.

 Understanding our supply chain

 Working with our partner Proforest, we are progressing the traceability of palm oil supply to mill level and building a clearer environmental and social profile of our palm oil supply chain.
 With this information, we will identify potential hotspots and prioritize our supplier engagement and compliance verification with our Policy.
-Please see our 2019 supplying mill list here.
+Please see our supplying mill lists below.

 We provide channels for stakeholders to lodge grievances related to palm oil supply chain sustainability.
 For further details, refer to our Palm Oil Grievance Procedure.